aleksilassila/reiverr/README.md

 The roadmap includes plans to support the following platforms in the future:

+- Android TV / WebOS
 - Windows Desktop App
 - MacOS Desktop App
-- Android TV / WebOS

 # Post Installation

 To create the first user account, you can log in with any credentials and an admin account will be created.
 Alternatively, you can define the admin username and password using environment variables, as seen in the Docker Compose example.
 A new admin account is only created if there are no previous accounts with the same name.
+To get access to media playback, connect to plugins by adding media sources in the settings.
+Additional plugins can be installed by dropping them in the `/plugins` folder.
-To get most out of Reiverr, it is recommended to connect to TMDB, Jellyfin, Radarr and Sonarr.
+To get most out of Reiverr, it is recommended to also connect to TMDB.

-> Hint: Radarr & Sonarr API keys can be found under Settings > General in their respective web UIs.
-> Jellyfin API key is located under Administration > Dashboard > Advanced > API Keys in the Jellyfin Web UI.
+> Hint: Jellyfin API key is located under Administration > Dashboard > Advanced > API Keys in the Jellyfin Web UI.

 # Contributing